-In some cases, the cumulative impacts of multiple renovation cycles can surpass the up-front EC accumulated during a building's construction.
-A recent report from architecture and design firm Hawley Peterson Snyder conservatively estimated that building interiors are renovated or replaced on a 15-year cycle, adding to the building's total EC each time.
-In cities with a high frequency of tenant improvements, this cycle could be much shorter.
+In some cases, the cumulative impacts of multiple renovation cycles can surpass the up-front EC accumulated during a building's construction.132 A recent report from architecture and design firm Hawley Peterson Snyder conservatively estimated that building interiors are renovated or replaced on a 15-year cycle, adding to the building's total EC each time.133 In cities with a high frequency of tenant improvements, this cycle could be much shorter.
 Building typology is also a key factor in the relative impact of interior fit-outs.
 For instance, commercial and residential buildings are renovated at higher frequencies than other buildings, leading to higher cumulative impacts of EC.

 In a 2019 study, the Carbon Leadership Forum measured the impacts of initial construction combined with mechanical, electrical, and plumbing (MEP) and tenant improvements (TI) recurring at intervals of 15 years.
-The results indicated that when replacements of MEP and TI accumulate over a 60-year building life span, the combined impacts exceed the initial construction impacts in certain cases.
-Materials used for interior fit-outs are often made by companies with highly variable product lines, so providing EPDs for each product can be timeand cost-prohibitive.

-In another study conducted by the Carbon Leadership Forum, the material categories that were found to carry the highest global warming potential (GWP) in interior fit-outs, such as aluminum-framed storefronts, HVAC components, interior partitions, and wood flooring and underlayment, lacked essential LCA data.
-These current data limitations are expected to improve as demand grows for low-EC fit-out materials.
+The results indicated that when replacements of MEP and TI accumulate over a 60-year building life span, the combined impacts exceed the initial construction impacts in certain cases.134 Materials used for interior fit-outs are often made by companies with highly variable product lines, so providing EPDs for each product can be timeand cost-prohibitive.135 warming potential (GWP) in interior fit-outs, such as aluminum-framed storefronts, HVAC components, interior partitions, and wood flooring and underlayment, lacked essential LCA data.136 These current data limitations are expected to improve as demand grows for low-EC fit-out materials.
 Design practitioners should reduce the quantity of high-EC materials if a low-impact alternative is not available in their region.